qpython-android/qpython/docs/_sources/en/guide_program.txt

         print "Exception: %s" % repr(ex)

+If you want the webapp could be close when you exit the webview, you have to define the *@route('/__exit', method=['GET','HEAD'])* method , for the qpython will request the *http://localhost:8080/__exit* when you exit the webview.
+So you can release other resource in this function.

 .. image:: ../_static/guide_program_pic1.png
    :alt: QPython WebApp Sample

+*Running screenshot*

 In the other part of the code, you could implement a webserver whish serve on localhost:8080 and make the URL /hello implement as your webapp's homepage.